Vietnam's FPT buys majority stake in U.S. consulting firm Intellinet

-HANOI, July 12 (Reuters) - Vietnamese technology firm FPT Corp agreed to pay at least $30 million for 90 percent of U.S.-based consulting firm Intellinet Corp, FPT said on Thursday.
+HANOI (Reuters) - Vietnamese technology firm FPT Corp FPT.HM agreed to pay at least $30 million for 90 percent of U.S.-based consulting firm Intellinet Corp, FPT said on Thursday.

 The acquisition by FPT, one of Vietnam’s top technology firms, reflects the company’s goal of adding consultancy to its information technology services, alongside its telecommunications, retail and education sectors.